alisoleimanii/ssh-management/README.md

 ```

 ## Introduction
-All users will suspend within 30 days :)
+All users will suspend within 30 days after first login :)
 <br>
 You can see users list in *users.txt* file located in program folder
 <br>